 Protecting yourself physically from the sun includes incidental sun exposure while driving around, even on a cloudy day, steering clear of sunny windows, and avoiding sitting by water, even with a hat on.

-Post-inflammatory pigmentation is a real thing, and you can ruin the effect of your chemical peel in no time, giving yourself a new reason to go back to the dermatologist.
+Post-inflammatory pigmentation is real, and you can ruin the effect of your chemical peel in no time, giving yourself a new reason to go back to the dermatologist.

 What to expect after a chemical peel